🌲 Front Range Plant FinderPlant finder

 Is Russian olive good for the Colorado Front Range?

-Yes.
-Russian olive is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Russian olive is a well-suited shrub for Colorado's Front Range.

 How big does Russian olive get?